 The main disadvantage of buying a diamond ring in this manner is that you have little say in the ring’s quality.
 Basically, you will be leaving details like cut, clarity, color, carat completely to the jeweler.

-As a risk-adverse person, I don’t recommend taking this route because there are too many unknowns involved and you are taking unnecessary risks on how the ring would ultimately turn out to be.
+As a risk-averse person, I don’t recommend taking this route because there are too many unknowns involved and you are taking unnecessary risks on how the ring would ultimately turn out to be.

 At Jared.com, the pre-set diamond rings often utilize I1/I2 clarity diamonds.
 These are diamonds with inclusions that will impact the face-up appearance and/or durability.
 Given the amount of money involved in a purchase, I don’t recommend buying them without eyeballing the ring.